tlvlp/iot-api-gateway/README.md

 ### POST Request Global Unit Status:

 1. Gets a global status request message from the Unit service
-2. Sends the message to the the units via the MQTT Client serice
+2. Sends the message to the the units via the MQTT Client service
 3. All active units should respond with their status update (processed separately)

 #### Related environment variables: